 Spanish has six persons in each tense, three singular and three plural ('I', 'you', 'he/she/it' and 'we', 'you', 'they' in English).
 In Spanish the subject pronouns are optional, and these materials don't use them.

 People one knows well are addressed using the 2nd-person form, either singular or plural, of the verb; people one doesn't know well are addressed with the 3rd-person form of the verb (singular or plural).
 The 2nd-person forms are sometimes known as the 'tu' form and the 3rd-person forms as the 'Usted' form.
 If you omit the subject pronoun and are talking to someone you don't know well, then he/she/it does x and you do x are identical in Spanish.

-The Language Engine recognises a present indicative stem, a present subjunctive stem, a future stem, a past stem, and an imperfect stem.
+These materials recognise a present indicative stem, a present subjunctive stem, a future stem, a past stem, and an imperfect stem.
 The present subjunctive stem simplifies the presentation of verbs like tener and caer.
 The past stem removes many anomalies - for example, all the subjunctive pasts and all the 'irregular past' verbs have standard endings on this stem.
 The imperfect stem simplifies the imperfect of ver.